Set during the Great Depression, The Butterfly Circus encourages viewers to rethink disability, stereotypes and assumptions.

 A multi award-winning short film, The Butterfly Circus will soon be made into a full-length, feature film.

 Catherine’s story is based upon the experiences of a young girl who, as an infant, suffered from West’s Syndrome, also known as infantile spasms (a form of epilepsy).
 Catherine wears braces when she walks and she claps her hands very, very quietly.
 She is not able to talk but she does listen very intently.
 Catherine’s dad explains to her cousin that many people talk far too much; Catherine is special because she listens so well.
 Catherine, who needs help throughout the day, is supported by her dad together with her grandmother.

 Catherine’s Story is beautilully illustrated with vivid hues.
-It is a valuable resource for classrooms and families seeking to understand children with disabilities.
+It is a valuable resource for classrooms and families seeking to understand children with disabilities, including epilepsy.